-Many Dubai employers will prefer somebody with a job experience in the Middle East (especially in Dubai) over a candidate who has never worked in Dubai.
+Many Dubai employers will prefer somebody with job experience in the Middle East (especially in Dubai) over a candidate who has never worked in Dubai.
 Or they will offer such candidates a lower salary.

 Accepting a lower salary for your first job in Dubai is ok.
 Consider it the first step in your career in Dubai.
 It will help you to get a better job offer in future.

 Check out and sign up for major regional job portals.
-The ones worth trying are: Dubai Task, Naukrigulf, Khaleej Times Jobs, Dubizzle, Gulftalent, Efinancial Careers, and don’t forget Indeed.
+The ones worth trying are Dubai Task, Naukrigulf, Khaleej Times Jobs, Dubizzle, Gulftalent, Efinancial Careers, and don’t forget Indeed.

 Make sure your LinkedIn profile states your country of residence, your visa status especially if you have a valid work visa, all major info about you and your skills.

 Be active on Linkedin.
-Check recruitment pages of Dubai companies.
+Check the recruitment pages of Dubai companies.
 Approach the right people in the right way.
 If you send a Linkedin request it has more chance to get accepted when you send it with a personal note.
-You can mentioned about your skills, visa status, etc. in the note.
+You can mention about your skills, visa status, etc. in the note.

 It’s worth sending your CV to as many recruitment agencies as possible.
 Your best chance is those recruitment companies that have strong track records in the Middle East and are specialised in your industry.